clambodile/ssp-4w/reading/instructions/building-blocks-mastery-intro.md

-# Reactor Prep Module 1: Building Blocks Review
+## SSP: Building Blocks Mastery

-Welcome to Module 1!

-This module's focus is "reviewing the building blocks".
-It's the 2nd of 4 modules in the Reactor Prep program.
+This module's focus is "mastering the building blocks".

-### If it's the _2nd_ module, why call it "module _1_"?

-Since computers use binary math, in programming, you typically begin counting from 0, not from 1.
-We are getting you used to programmer-speak.

 ## The Goal